Clay D. Land: Notable cases

-Judge Land ruled to continue the incarceration of ICE detainees at the detention center in Irwin County, Georgia during the COVID-19 crisis.
-During the more than three month period, from the original filing to the day of the hearing, one inmate in a nearby facility had died from the disease.
+Judge Land ruled to continue the incarceration of ICE detainees at the Irwin County Detention Center in Irwin County, Georgia during the COVID-19 crisis.
+During the more than three-month period, from the original filing to the day of the hearing, one inmate in a nearby facility died from the disease.
 In his summation he indicated that he had "not heard anything terribly persuasive to change my mind."